Skip to main content

 2. Bind (zeolite, charcoal, modified citrus pectin): An oral binder taken before the sauna acts like a magnet in the gut to catch metals dumped through bile so they leave the body in stool, not get reabsorbed.3

-3. Replenish: Sweating loses minerals, especially magnesium, zinc, and sodium.
+3. Replenish: Sweating loses minerals, particularly magnesium, zinc, and sodium.
 You must replace them or you will feel wiped out.

 How do oral binders compare to IV chelation?